It Was the Shit That Convinced Me

 That afternoon I still wasn’t hungry, but I couldn’t help but daydream from time to time about my upcoming evening meal.
 I had grand visions of a gluttonous feast where I’d recover all the calories I’d missed out on at once.

-It was an anticlimactic end to a mind-blowing experience.
-One that I will definitely be doing again.
+Despite the anticlimactic end, my 3 day fast was overall a mind-blowing experience that I will definitely be doing again.
 Maybe even longer next time!

 Try Your Own 3 Day Fast!

 If you want to try yourself, I highly recommend you prepare yourself by doing some 16-24 hour fasts first.
 They are good for you in their own right, and will help wean you off the addiction of non-stop snacking.

 Once fasting for a day is no longer a big deal for you, you’re ready to take the plunge and try a 3 day fast of your own.
 If your experience ends up anything like mine, you’ll never forget it.